eclipse-archived/ceylon-lang.org/blog/2013-11-17-intersections-and-variance.md

 sound.

 <sup>1</sup>The notion of principal instantiation inheritance
 is mainly based on Ross Tate's research.
+As far as I know, the idea of combining principal instantiation inheritance with union and intersection types is original to Ceylon.

 <sup>2</sup>Thanks for Riener Zwitzerloot for this example and
 for inspiring this post.